What Do We Know About Space?

 How big is outer space?

-The observable universe – the part we can visibly see and measure – is estimated to be about 46.5 billion light-years in any direction from the Earth.
+The observable Universe – the part we can visibly see and measure – is estimated to be about 46.5 billion light-years in any direction from the Earth.
 If we imagine it as a sphere surrounding our planet, its diameter will be around 93 billion light-years.
-Find our location in the observable universe using our infographic.
+Find our location in the observable Universe using our infographic.

 Where are we in the Universe Infographics preview